sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_44_ConceptOfProgrammingLanguageAndHexadecimalNumbers/Quiz01.md

 **Description**

-a) All are examples of Programming languages.
-Some others are Go, JS, C#, etc.

-b) All are examples of Programming languages.
-Some others are Go, JS, C#, etc.

-c) All are examples of Programming languages.
-Some others are Go, JS, C#, etc.

-d) All are examples of Programming languages.
+All are examples of Programming languages.
 Some others are Go, JS, C#, etc.

 ---
 ---